Floorp-Projects/Floorp/layout/reftests/xul-document-load/readme.txt

 test013: Tests the same thing as #012, but for the case when the first sheet contains
          an @import statement, which makes it -finish- loading earlier than the second sheet.

+test014: (bug 363406) Relative URIs in overlay's <?xul-overlay ?> PI are resolved
+         against overlay's URI, not the document URI.

+test015: Relative URIs in overlay's <xul:script> are resolved against overlay's
+         URI, not the document URI.

 test017: (bug 359959) <?xul-overlay ?> used as a direct child of <overlay>
          should be inserted into the DOM, but not cause the overlay to be